 NY TRANSCO/Con Ed

-Status: Approved by the Dover Planning Board on 02/06/23.
-Concerned Citizens of Dover, Friends of the Great Swamp, and The Oblong Land Conservancy are challenging the Town's approval through an Article 78 proceeding.
-Currently, there is a Temporary Restraining Order [TRO] to prevent site disturbance.on
+Status: Previously approved by the Dover Planning Board on 02/06/23.
+Concerned Citizens of Dover, Friends of the Great Swamp, and The Oblong Land Conservancy challenged the approval of this project in Supreme Court.
+On 08/28/23, the Town's approval of this project was annulled/reversed by Hon.
+Thomas Davis. see court decision HERE

-Located at 2238 Route 22 - 16.3 acres / 8.3+ utilized for the station, will be across from Cricket Valley Energy Center Gas Plant
+Located at 2238 Route 22 - 16.3 acres / 8.3+ utilized for the proposed facility, is cross from Cricket Valley Energy Center Gas Plant

 New York Transco, a subsidiary of National Grid and Con Edison is proposing a substation facility, which would include:

 (9) 90' tall lighting masts and heavy electrical equipment

 High voltage power lines, strung across Cricket Hill Rd., connecting to the Con Edison power lines.